jsy10/DSQ-Restaurant/README.md

 ## Build Instructions

 To initiate this project you need to have Node.js (npm) installed, mongoose-npm (https://www.npmjs.com/package/mongoose) and express-npm (https://www.npmjs.com/package/express).
-To run the code write (npm run serve) which start the Serveron port 3000, and then connects to MongoDB (my DB is public for any IP).
-The routes that are availiabe are:
+To run the code write ($ npm run serve) which start the Server on port 3000, and then connects to MongoDB (my DB is public for any IP).
+The routes that are available are:
 1). / for welcoming you to the restaurant,
 2). /menu for Menu,
-3). /menu/currency Currency is a parametr,
+3). /menu/currency Currency is a parameter,
 4). /orders for mechant to review orders and
 5). /ordering to place an order